 Now you know the difference between methods of the top 2 types of cleaners most often used.

-When breaking down Robotic pool cleaners vs suction according to these top 3 criteria, it’s easy to see the best type.
-However, there is one other factor to look at.. pool shape.
+When breaking down robotic pool cleaners vs suction with these top 5 criteria, it’s easy to see which is best.